- Follow Lancaster Dynamo Cycle Campaign on WordPress.com

 - Lancashire County Council’s guidelines for cycling infrastructure

-- Lancaster and Morecambe cycling map
+- Lancaster and Morecambe cycling map (old version which doesn't show Bay Gateway)

 - Lancaster Cycling Club